High-confidence development of secure e-mail systems

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zhou, Dan, "High-confidence development of secure e-mail systems" (1999).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 146.
+146.